WildPino/Crypto-Trading-Bot/README.md

 This is an automated cryptocurrency trading bot that analyzes the market and executes buy/sell orders.
 The bot is designed to optimize trading strategies by continuously learning from past trades and market conditions.

+## Attention
+The project is undergoing a major overhaul due to a too low profit margin following several simulations (19/03/2025)

 ## Features

 Automated trading on KuCoin